novuhq/blog/2024/Nov/MCID-188/developers-guide-to-choosing-the-best-notification-platfrom.md

 SMS notifications or SMS messages are text messages sent to a user’s mobile phone.
 They are mobile messaging typically used for urgent or time-sensitive alerts and provide a direct and reliable way to send messages that reach users regardless of their device or internet connection.
 Due to SMS’s non-reliance on internet connectivity, they are best suited for almost every user base.
 Use cases for this include sending verification codes, service alerts, etc.

 ![SMS notification](https://paper-attachments.dropboxusercontent.com/s_3A751D176E5DDEDFE7E3CEE16550EBA8C689B2FA68656B180A10AE82ED7A93DE_1725358219159_Screenshot+2024-09-03+at+11.10.13.png)

-SMS notification

-Next, we’ll explore notification platforms and how they work with the different types of notifications.

 ### Chat notifications